yuvraaj2002/AI-Notes/Machine Learning/Ensemble Learning.md

 	3. **Random Patching**: This technique is a combination of bagging and random subspace method, where both samples of data and subsets of features are used to train individual models.
 	4. **Rotation Forest**: In rotation forest, principal component analysis (PCA) is applied to random subsets of features, and then decision trees are trained on the transformed data.
 This technique aims to improve diversity among base learners.

-Now since we are aware about the basics of ensemble learning so now let us try to understand the different types of ensemble learning.

 - [[Bagging-Boosting]]
 - [[Voting-Stacking]]